 At 11:30 I am in Malaga airport waiting for the arrival of Chris, Sheila, Allison and John who are about to land from London Stansted.
 Alison and John are the first to arrive and we spend one and a half hours in the Guadalhorce River.
-There, we managed to see Cetti’s Warbler, Common Sandpiper, Teal, White-headed Duck, Chiffchaff, Reed Bunting and Shoveler.
+There, we managed to see Cetti’s Warbler, Common Sandpiper, Teal, White-headed Duck, Chiffchaff, Reed Bunting and Shoveler among other species.

-We head back to the airport to pick Chris and Sheila and after lunch we drive to the lagoon of Fuente de Piedra.
-We stop in a nearby field to watch a group of 50-60 Common cranes, a gorgeous Hen Harrier and 2 cracking Black-winged Kites!.
+After that, we head back to the airport to pick Chris and Sheila and have lunch in a local bar.
+Then, we drive to the lagoon of Fuente de Piedra.
+First, we stop in a nearby field to watch a group of 50-60 Common cranes, a gorgeous Hen Harrier and 2 cracking Black-winged Kites!
 Allison is delighted to watch one of her favourite birds.
-Large flocks of Skylarks and Linnets pass by as we drive, and a Marsh Harrier soars close to us.
-Before we leave to Andújar to carry on the Iberian Lynx Trip, we watch through the telescope 100’s of Greater Flamingos.
+In addition, large flocks of Skylarks and Linnets pass by as we drive, and a Marsh Harrier soars close to us.
+Before we leave to Andújar to focus on the Iberian lynx trip, we have a quick look through the telescope to 100’s of Greater Flamingos.

-Twenty minutes later we are in the viewpoint with our telescopes and chairs to search the land for all king of wildlife.
-At around 9:30, a Spanish colleague says “there is a Lynx in the firebreak”.
+After that, we continue driving until we get to a viewpoint and set our telescopes and chairs to search the land for all king of wildlife.
+Later, around 10:30, a Spanish colleague says, “there is a Lynx in the firebreak”.
 I focus my telescope and there it was, sat in the ground surrounded by Red-legged Partridges and Magpies.
 We watch it for 5 minutes and then it vanishes between the scrubs.
 We are over the moon!!
-As different watchers arrive to the viewpoint they are “green of envy”, two Iberian Lynxes in our first day!.
-Blue Rock Thrush sings from a nearby granitic rock, Crag Martin flies by and Azure-winged Magpies are frequently seen.
+As different watchers arrive to the viewpoint they are “green of envy”, two Iberian Lynxes in our first day!
+In addition, we add some birds such as Blue Rock Thrush singing from a nearby granitic rock, Crag Martin and Azure-winged Magpies.

 Around 12:00 we decide to move and visit another area to continue Iberian Lynx trip.
 As we get on the vehicle, a group of four birds fly from the hills toward us.
 They are three Griffon Vultures and an immature Golden Eagle.
 Twenty minutes later we have lunch in a sunny hillside watching a group of seven Spanish Ibexes, a stunning male with a group of six females.

-Black and Griffon Vultures, and also Golden Eagles fly high over the hills.
-A pair of Grey Wagtail fly and a Green Sandpiper sings in the river.
-We walk along the dam and manage to see what looks like a Daubenton’s bat hide deep in a crack.
+Moreover, a flock of Black and Griffon Vultures, and also a pair of Golden Eagles fly high over the hills.
+A fantastic mix of raptors!
+After that, we walk along the dam and manage to see what looks like a Daubenton’s bat hide deep in a crack.

 Around 12:30 we decide it is time to have lunch.
 As we drive to another area, we watch Corn Buntings standing in the bushes besides the road.
 We spend the afternoon visiting the river where I find Iberian Lynx scat in a regular dropping point.
 Common Chiffchaff, Goldfinch, Little and Grey Egret, Iberian Green Woodpecker, Short-toed Treecreeper and Nuttach are seen.

-After the previous day’s highlights we are all very sad to be leaving.
+After the previous day’s highlights, we are all very sad to be leaving.
 Around 8:15 we are driving to Malaga airport in a clouded and rainy day.
-The weather has been just perfect, sunny and warm from mid morning.
+The weather has been perfect, sunny and warm from mid-morning.
 As we drive through the motorway, Red kites, Spotless Starling and Common Buzzard are seen.
 This trip has been another wonderful short break, with some incredible sightings of Iberian Lynx – the rarest feline in the world!